cansyl/CROssBAR/CROssBAR_Web-service/README.md

 <img src="https://user-images.githubusercontent.com/13165170/88481562-dbd3ee00-cf64-11ea-8b2c-83feb359446c.png" width="600">

-Both the json formatted network file and the csv formatted core-protein-centric relation table of use-case 2 can be found above.
+Both the json formatted network file and the csv formatted core-protein-centric relation table of example 2 can be found above.

-More information about these use-cases can be found in our project paper.
+More information about these data exploration examples can be found in our project paper.
 Information regarding the CROssBAR web-service and its user interface can be found at: https://crossbar.kansil.org/tutorial.php.
 The entire CROssBAR web-service including the web-site and the underlying API queries can be found in the folder entitled: "CROssBAR_Web-service_Source/crossbar" above.